 This is a light-duty work table that is suitable for those who want a light-weight, small bench for occasional use.
 We like the way it folds, and the included clamping system is a good idea.
 However, details like plastic closure latches and handle attachments along with somewhat spindly legs indicate that this bench cannot handle serious work.
 For small projects or as a portable craft table, this folding work table will be a fine choice at a very accessible price point.

-- Included clamping system is good for light work
+- The included clamping system is good for light work

 - Stores easily